European Capital of Gastronomic Culture 2019

 Home to the largest medieval market square in Europe, merchants and farmers have flocked to Kraków to sell their products and produce for centuries.
 Present-day Cracovians still love to do their food shopping at open-air markets, trusting the integrity and preferring the flavour of locally-grown food over that which they find in supermarket chains.
 Almost every district in Kraków has its own farmers' market; the daily market at Stary Kleparz - centrally located right between the train station and market square - dates back over 800 years and is arguably the city’s best, while over the river in Podgórze local residents have organised their own weekly farmer’s market (Targ Pietruszkowy) focussed on fresh, organic foods produced exclusively within 150km of Kraków.

-Kraków is also home to an increasing number of food and gastronomy events, from food truck festivals to Restaurant Week (in April), and public squares like Mały Rynek and Plac Wolnica routinely host regional food fairs dedicated to Wine, Bread, Honey, Pierogi and more.
+Kraków is also home to an increasing number of food and gastronomy events, from food truck festivals to Restaurant Week (in April and October), and public squares like Mały Rynek and Plac Wolnica routinely host regional food fairs dedicated to Wine, Bread, Honey, Pierogi and more.

 4. Food, Hospitality and Atmosphere combine in Kraków like nowhere else